codeddraig/ffau/README.md

 ### Blockly by Google (https://github.com/google/blockly)
 A magic library which you should have heard of by now.
 It creates the whole drag-and-drop block system, which is the basis for this entire system!

-### Materialize.css by Alvin Wang (https://github.com/Dogfalo/materialize)
+### Magic.css by Pal Kerecsenyi (https://github.com/palkerecsenyi/magic)
-The CSS framework for everything in Ffau except the blocks themselves.
-It is intended to replicate Google's Material Design philosophy for the web.
-However, the library itself is not endorsed by Google.
+CSS library for everything but the editor itself.
+Developed by one of our own team!

 ### Music by Kevin MacLeod (http://incompetech.com)
 "Dance of the Sugar Plum Fairy", "Monkeys Spinning Monkeys", "Pixelland" - (Licensed under Creative Commons: By Attribution 3.0 (http://creativecommons.org/licenses/by/3.0/))